jakub1090cn/Laptop-Price-Prediction/README.md

 **Overfitting Detection and Mitigation:** Strategies to address and reduce overfitting in models.

 ## Getting Started
 Ensure you have Jupyter Notebook and the necessary Python libraries installed.
 Clone the repository and navigate to the project directory.
-Start with the EDA.ipynb notebook to understand the dataset, followed by Project_regression.ipynb for the predictive modeling part.
+Start with the laptop_price_EDA.ipynb notebook to understand the dataset, followed by Project_regression.ipynb for the predictive modeling part.

 ## Prerequisites
 Python 3.x \